 When the NWDAF detects those UEs that deviate from the expected UE behaviour, e.g. unexpected UE location, abnormal traffic pattern, wrong destination address etc., the NWDAF shall notify the result of the analytics to the consumer as specified in clause 6.7.5.3.

-NEXT CHANGE (12)
+NEXT CHANGE (12) (merge from S2-2003867)

 6.7.5.3 Output Analytics